 Erickson Air-Crane, Inc. was founded in 2007, with the intent to build and grow a global helicopter aerial service provider.
 The initial group of investors saw the concept of “the whole is greater than the sum of its parts.”
 Understanding that bringing two specialty companies—and acquiring the Oil and Gas expertise of Brazilian-based Air Amazonia in 2013—has created an organizational opportunity to be a full-services provider for firefighting, government services, and commercial services such as oil and gas, construction, and special project work.
-Jeff Roberts began his tenure as Erickson’s President and CEO in April of 2015.
+Doug Kitani began his tenure as Erickson’s CEO in August 2017.

 The company continues to leverage its diverse fleet of 69 aircraft for light, medium, and heavy lift work as well as people and cargo transport.
 With the idea that 1+1+1>3, the company is diversifying its capabilities to build out seasonal fluctuations and manage a portfolio comprised of 30% O&G; 20% firefighting; 20% commercial and 30% defense.

 1945 First Helicopter Hoist